aamitssharma07/RAG-powered-LLM-Bot/README.md

 ## Usage

 - **Sending Messages**: Type a message or speak using the voice input button, and the chatbot will respond.
-- **Voice Output**: Bot responses can be played as audio by clicking the volume icon in the chatbot's response.
+- **Text and Voice Output**: Bot responses can be text and audio, which can be played by clicking the volume icon in the chatbot's response.
 - **Multi-Turn Conversations**: You can ask follow-up questions, and the chatbot will maintain the context of the conversation.

 ## Future Enhancements

 - **Improve Retrieval Accuracy**: Fine-tune semantic matching for more nuanced queries.
-- **LLM Integration**: Enhance the LLM's response generation to include additional context or clarification.
 - **Scalability**: Optimize the vector database for larger datasets and faster retrieval.
 - **User Feedback**: Implement a feedback mechanism for users to rate the bot's responses for continuous improvement.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---